 The person or persons whom you choose can ensure that your wishes concerning your property, your healthcare, advance care directives, HIPAA waivers, and anatomical donations are carried out.

 When death is imminent, there are ways to minimize the associated tax burden.
 If you are married, for example, the transfer of assets from one spouse to another is often an option.

 On the other hand, if you and your partner are not yet married, this might be a good time to think of tying the knot.
 Your attorney can assist you concerning the best means of extending tax advantages at this time.

 When your condition is terminal, this important document will help to ensure that the medical professionals overseeing your care will carry out your wishes when you can no longer make them known.

 Have your attorney assist you with this, and be sure to give copies to your family members, your doctor, and your healthcare facility.

-If you cannot sign yourself or are under 18 years of age an authorized surrogate, parent, or guardian, can do it for you in the presence of at least two witnesses.
+If you cannot sign yourself or are under 18 years of age an authorized surrogate, parent, or guardian, may be able to it for you.

 When you become seriously ill and believe that death is around the corner, preparing funeral arrangements ahead of that time can ease your mind and give you a feeling of control.

 If you are too sick to meet in person with a funeral director, you might want to consider giving a reliable advisor or family member permission to do this for you.